goheakan/darnc/README.md

 # Debian Automation Repair & Clean

-Script bash : Repairs some errors &amp; clean-up a Debian Linux distribution
+Script bash : Repairs some errors &amp; clean-up a Debian Linux distribution.
+The purpose of this project it's to put together all interesting commands to maintain stable a Debian Linux distribution.

 ## What does it do ?